gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

 * Install GitSwarm and Git Fusion on separate machines to improve performance and scalability.

-* Use SSH or HTTPS connections to secure mirroring connections.
-SSH connections are faster and more secure (no self-signed certificates, or use of OpenSSL).
+* Use SSH or HTTPS connections to secure the mirroring connections.
+  SSH connections are faster and more secure.
+We recommend against using unencrypted HTTP connections or HTTPS with self-signed certificates.

 ### Configuration

 Before you can import from Git Fusion, GitSwarm needs some configuration that describes where the Git Fusions service(s) exist.

-Note: GitSwarm can currently only connect to a single Git Fusion service.

 #### Global Configuration

-GitSwarm supports a special server entry called `global`, which contains overrides for usernames, password, git configuration parameters, and convention-based repository settings.
+GitSwarm supports a special server entry called `global`, which contains overrides for usernames, passwords, git configuration parameters, and convention-based repository settings.

 ```ruby